globocom/secDevLabs/owasp-top10-2017-apps/a10/games-irados/docs/ATTACK.md

     <img src="attack5.png"/>
 </p>

-Next, the value of the coupon field is selected so it will be changed at every request and then fired at the server.
+Using Burp Suite again, we could send multiple requests to the application to simulate the second brute force attack, changing only `coupon` field:

 <p align="center">
     <img src="attack6.png"/>
 </p>

+As we can see from the image below, the requests seem to have been handled properly by the server.

 <p align="center">
     <img src="attack7.png"/>
 </p>

-As we can see from the last image, the requests seem to have been accepted by the server.
  We can confirm that by having another look at the server side, as shown by the image below:

 <p align="center">
     <img src="attack8.png"/>